chanmix51/Pomm/documentation/documentation.rst

     $employee->has('password'); // false
     $employee->get('gravatar'); // 6c3e76d8b31679442f089cd3e7edb48a

-Note the example above show the use of a Postgresql's function to calculate the gravatar field.
+.. note:: The example above shows the use of a Postgresql's function to calculate the gravatar field.
 It is obviously possible to use all Postgresql operators and functions in the fields, which makes this feature a very powerful ally.

 Building custom queries
 -----------------------